Suspect in 2 killings, high-speed chase was armed with stolen rifle from Vegas gun show, police say

 Yatomi said detectives combed the desert area where the suspect started firing off shots.
 They found loaded magazines of various calibers in multiple locations, but investigators don't yet know if the ammunition was left behind when the police chase began or if the suspect had been hiding them in the desert for some time.

-The department is also investigating whether Davidson's parents knew before the deadly rampage that their son was planning an attack.

-“We've painted a picture and I've showed you evidence of a story that should be very disturbing,” Yatomi said, adding that police have more locations to search as part of their investigation.
+Police have more locations to search as part of their investigation, but for now, Yatomi said, “We've painted a picture and I've showed you evidence of a story that should be very disturbing."

 Credit: AP

-Note: This story has been updated to correct the spelling of the assistant sheriff's first name to Yasenia, not Yesenia.